 Know Your Options when Selecting a Power Washer

-Some questions we are always asked are what kind of power washers we have, and what kind of power washer the customer should be buying?
+Some questions we are always asked are what kind of power washers we have, and what kind of power washers the customer should be buying.
 Our answers are always the same.

 - There are two main types of pressure washers: hot water and cold water.

 - You should be buying the type best suited to your needs.